comcy/airscan-web/README.md

 ```

 The script will automatically clone the repository (if not already done), fetch the latest updates, and perform all necessary installation steps, including:
-- ✅ Installation of all system dependencies
+- ✅ Installation of system dependencies (e.g., Python 3, pip, venv, python-imaging libraries) using `sudo apt install`.
-- ✅ Creation of a Python Virtual Environment
+- ✅ Creation of a Python Virtual Environment within the application's installation directory (`~/scan-web/venv`).
-- ✅ Copying all application files
+- ✅ Copying all application files to the dedicated installation directory (`~/scan-web/`).
+- ✅ Copying the `airscan.sh` script to `~/airscan.sh` and making it executable.
-- ✅ Generation of PWA icons
+- ✅ Generation of PWA icons for the web interface.
+- ✅ Creation of a dedicated directory for scanned files at `~/scans/` in your home directory.
-- ✅ Setup of the Systemd service
+- ✅ Setup, enabling, and starting of a Systemd service (`scan-web.service` at `/etc/systemd/system/`) for automatic startup and background operation of the application.
-- ✅ Automatic application startup
+- ✅ Automatic application startup.

 ### Manual Installation (Optional)